Oops and Daisies

 Heck no!
 Literally, as I wrote this blog post Little Miss carried down four dolls to play with and spread them out on the living room floor.
 But life is messy.
 My place isn’t always clean.
 And I’m okay with that, for the most part… plus, I know it won’t be like that forever.

-But I’ve also noticed that the more I say:
+Even so, I’ve also noticed that the more I say:

 “Mama needs to get this laundry put away before I can play.”

-Or, “I need to clean this up before I can read that book”
+Or, “I need to clean this up before I can read that book.”

 I also have non-negotiable toy pickup times… like they won’t get a book or TV show before bed if they don’t help pick up their rooms.